Narsarsuaq: Closure of airport

 After decades of discussion, in 2018 a decision was made to construct an airport nearer to Qaqortoq, the largest town in South Greenland.
 The new airport eliminates the need for Narsarsuaq Airport as a domestic and Iceland-bound gateway to South Greenland.
-Qaqortoq Airport is currently under construction and is scheduled to open in 2026.
+Qaqortoq Airport began operations in 2026.

-In 2022, the Greenlandic government decided that Narsarsuaq will be downscaled to a heliport, losing the runway when the new airport opens in 2026.
-The town will remain inhabited, though the future loss of the airport is already affecting the town and there is uncertainty as to its future.
+In 2022, the Greenlandic government had decided that Narsarsuaq was to be downscaled to a heliport.
+The town would remain inhabited, though the scheduled closure of the airport had already begun affecting the town and there was uncertainty as to its future.

-Air Greenland's seasonal route to Copenhagen ceased on 16 September 2025, as from 2026, traffic will transition to Qaqortoq Airport and is unable to support larger transatlantic aircraft.
-Similarly, the last Icelandair flight to Reykjavík-Keflavík departed on 30 September 2025, as the summer season ended and will move its seasonal route to Qaqortoq Airport beginning in 2026.
+Air Greenland's seasonal route to Copenhagen ceased on 16 September 2025.
+Similarly, the last Icelandair flight to Reykjavík-Keflavík departed on 30 September 2025, as the summer season ended and will move its seasonal route to Qaqortoq Airport beginning in June 2026.

-In October 2025, Greenland Airport announced layoffs at Narsarsuaq Airport, involving around 70 people, as it begins to transition into a heliport.
-The Hotel Narsarsuaq will cease operating in its current form.
-The Narsarsuaq Museum will also close in conjunction with the airport.
+In October 2025, Greenland Airport announced layoffs at Narsarsuaq Airport, involving around 70 people, as it began to transition into a heliport.
+The Hotel Narsarsuaq ceased operating and the Narsarsuaq Museum also closed in conjunction with the airport closure.
+The closure of the airport in 2026 means that only 30 inhabitants will remain in the town.

+Scheduled fixed-wing services were transferred to the newly-built Qaqortoq Airport on 16 April 2026 and Narsarsuaq Airport was subsequently downgraded to a heliport.

+In mid-March 2026, Narsaruq was mentioned by General Guillot of United States Northern Command as one of three sites the Trump Administration intended to establish military bases On 22 September 2026, the United States, Denmark, and Greenland signed an agreement allowing the United States to establish a "Defense Area" at Narsarsuaq.

 Transport

-Narsarsuaq Airport serves as the principal airfield in southwestern Greenland.
-It has also commuter helicopter flights from communities of southern Greenland operated by Air Greenland.
+Narsarsuaq Heliport is connected to Qaqortoq Airport by helicopter service.
+Narsarsuaq Airport previously served as the principal airfield in southwestern Greenland until flights were transferred to the newly-built Qaqortoq Airport in 2026.

 Narsarsuaq has a sea port where passenger boats and cruise ships can moor.
-It is located 2.4 km south of the terminal building, so bus transfers are arranged.
+It is located 2.4 km south of the heliport terminal building.

 A 26 km gravel road is maintained between Qassiarsuk and Narsarsuaq around the fjord.
 It has two river crossings without bridges but off-road vehicles ford them, although a direct boat across the fjord is also used.
 There is also a regular boat service to Qaqortoq, 85 km, which takes almost 4 hours.